 The 2017 Advanced Nuclear Summit

-Third Way is hosting the second annual Advanced Nuclear Summit on February 21, 2017 in Washington, DC.
-The entire event will be live-streamed so you can follow along.
-We'll be incorporating your questions and connecting you with our distinguished panelists.
+Third Way hosted the second annual Advanced Nuclear Summit on February 21, 2017 in Washington, DC.

-This year, we'll highlight the enormous benefits that advanced nuclear commercialization can offer the U.S. With some help from Washington, our advanced nuclear industry can deliver substantial economic growth and competitiveness, job creation, and global leadership for America on issues like security and climate change.
+This year, we highlighted the enormous benefits that advanced nuclear commercialization can offer the U.S. With some help from Washington, our advanced nuclear industry can deliver substantial economic growth and competitiveness, job creation, and global leadership for America on issues like security and climate change.
+The AFL-CIO's Liz Shuler proclaimed that promoting nuclear—both existing and advanced nuclear development—is good for the labor movement and good for the country.

 Learn more about the advanced nuclear industry